 Having a vigorous and healthy sourdough starter is the first step to baking great sourdough breads, rolls, muffins, and more.

-In this short post I will walk you through the steps of feeding your sourdough starter in preparation for baking.
-I will also give you a visual guide of a “peaked” starter perfect for baking with.
+In this post I will walk you through the care of a new starter, help you determine how much starter to keep on hand, and outline the steps of feeding your sourdough starter in preparation for baking.

-Sourdough starter benefits from being consistently used.
-I bake or cook with my starter at least twice a week, so my starter is constantly being refreshed with fresh flour.
+I bake or cook with my starter at least twice a week, so my starter is constantly being refreshed with flour.
 The fresh flour is an ideal food source for the happy yeast and bacteria within the starter.

 Demystifying Sourdough – Everything You’ve Ever Wanted To Know About Sourdough Starter – Why It’s Better for You and How To Start One